DaAlbrecht/thesis-TEKO/content/Implementation.typ

     align: (center + horizon, left),
     [*Name*],
     [*Description*],
-    [tokio],
+    [Tokio],
     [Tokio is an asynchronous runtime],
     [axum],
     [axum is a web framework created by the tokio team], [lapin],
-    [Lapin is a RabbitMQ client],
+    [lapin is a RabbitMQ client],
-    [serde],
+    [Serde],
-    [Serde is a serialization / deserialization framework], [serde_json],
+    [Serde is a serialization / deserialization framework], [Serde_json],
-    [Serde json is a serde implementation for json], [anyhow],
+    [Serde json is a Serde implementation for json], [anyhow],
-    [Anyhow is a crate for easy error handling],
+    [anyhow is a crate for easy error handling],
     ),
     kind: table,
     caption: [overview of commonly used crates]
 )

-With the basic project setup done, the first task is to implement the web service according to the openapi specification from  @openapi_specification
+With the basic project setup done, the first task is to implement the web service according to the OpenAPI specification from  @openapi_specification

  == Webservice